Stormwater Inlet Guards

 The first option for stormwater control is the gutter stormwater guard.
 This guard is shaped in a

 log-style design, then placed directly in front of inlets to block and filter out debris and sediment.
 This guard is designed for ease of use and requires no additional components to install it into place.

 For these stormwater inlet guards, sediment and debris would built up along the guard.
 These materials would need to be cleaned in and moved out of the way to prevent pooling around the drain.

 Combination Filter Guards

 For combination inlet drains, we also offer a filtering guard that is placed on the outside for storm drains.
 This guard is made from a geotextile material and is installed to the top of the drain through magnets.
-This keeps the drain in place, allowing filtering of materials.
+This keeps the drain in place, allowing materials to be filtered.